In this article:

 Block traffic on a variation

-Click on the lock to fix the percentage allocated to a given variation.
+Click on the lock to edit the percentage allocated to a given variation.

 Traffic distribution by combination